-Artica-Romero has failed to establish prejudice because, for one reason, she pled guilty despite acknowledging numerous warnings that a conviction would likely subject her to removal, including at the detention hearing and the plea colloquy itself.
-See Report at 5-7; Plea Tr. at 19, 26, 34; Plea Agreement at 2 ¶ A.2.
+The Court agrees with the Magistrate Judge's determination that Artica-Romero has not shown a likelihood of success on her claim that she was prejudiced by counsel's deficient performance.
+Both for the reasons stated in the Report and because even before she pled quilty, Artica-Romero was an illegal alien subject to deportation, Artica-Romero is unlikely to succeed in establishing a substantial constitutional claim as to her first § 2255 claim for relief.
+In the Report the Magistrate Judge concludes that Artica-Romero is unlikely to show prejudice, in part, because she pled guilty despite acknowledging numerous warnings that a conviction would likely subject her to removal, including at the detention hearing and during the plea colloquy itself.
+Report at 5-7; see also Plea Tr. at 19, 26, 34; Plea Agreement at 2 ¶ A.2.
 Of course, all of these warnings advised Artica-Romero only that deportation was possible or likely, not that it was presumptively mandatory.
-Thus, in and of themselves, they would not have cured any deficiency in counsel's advice, such that the Court would find no prejudice.
+Thus, in and of themselves, these warnings would not have cured any deficiency in counsel's advice, such that the Court would find no prejudice.
 However, the warnings given to Artica-Romero in open Court are not the sole evidence on the question of whether she was prejudiced by any inaccurate advice regarding the deportation consequences of a guilty plea.
-Artica-Romero's Plea Agreement specifically addressed the question of whether she would have pled guilty if such a plea would have subjected her to "automatic removal from the United States following completion of [her] sentence."
-Plea Agreement at 4-5 ¶ A.8.
-Artica-Romero agreed to the following provision:
+Artica-Romero's Plea Agreement specifically addressed the question of whether she